-Stivers' Visual Arts Magnet students become image makers based upon their mastery of visual literacy.
-Students study their rich cultural heritage and work to develop an understanding for artists and their tools.
+Stivers' Visual Arts Magnet students become image-makers based upon their mastery of visual literacy.
+Students study their rich cultural heritage and work to develop an understanding of artists and their tools.
 Our young artists will examine and use a rich variety of media and build the foundations of a diverse aesthetic vocabulary.
-Each student artist will be introduced to computer graphic technology and its application to image making.
+Each student artist will be introduced to computer graphic technology and its application to image-making.

 Each student artist will be introduced to photography and the basic fundamentals of the darkroom environment.
 Emphasis is placed on the introduction to and the application of the elements of art, thus empowering our young artists with the knowledge and the skills to create.
 Homework is assigned on a regular basis because becoming a successful artist requires practice and a personal investment of time.

 Students auditioning in visual arts will be required to complete two consecutive 45-minute sessions.

 The first session will consist of a still-life observational drawing exercise.
 Students will be evaluated on their knowledge and application of the following concepts:

 - Use of space

 - Establish a color variety